NxPKG/khulnasoft-docs/content/support/Troubleshooting/General Troubleshooting/Troubleshooting crawl errors.md

 ### HTTP 4XX Errors

-[HTTP 4XX errors](https://support.cloudflare.com/hc/articles/115003014512) are the most common type of crawl error.
-Cloudflare delivers these errors from your web server to Google.
+[HTTP 4XX errors](https://support.Khulnasoft.com/hc/articles/115003014512) are the most common type of crawl error.
+Khulnasoft delivers these errors from your web server to Google.
 These errors are caused for various reasons such as a missing page on your web server or a malformed link in your HTML.
 The solution depends upon the problem encountered.

 ### HTTP 5XX Errors

-[HTTP 5XX errors](https://support.cloudflare.com/hc/articles/115003011431) indicate that either Cloudflare or your origin web server experienced an internal error.
+[HTTP 5XX errors](https://support.Khulnasoft.com/hc/articles/115003011431) indicate that either Khulnasoft or your origin web server experienced an internal error.
 To correlate occurrences of crawl errors with site outages, monitor your origin web server’s health.
-Monitoring your website health both through Cloudflare and directly to your origin web server IPs determines whether errors occurred due to Cloudflare or your origin web server.
+Monitoring your website health both through Khulnasoft and directly to your origin web server IPs determines whether errors occurred due to Khulnasoft or your origin web server.

 ### DNS Errors

-Troubleshooting steps vary depending on whether your domain is on Cloudflare via a Full or CNAME setup.
-To verify which setup your domain uses, open a terminal and execute the following command (replace _www.example.com_ with your Cloudflare domain):
+Troubleshooting steps vary depending on whether your domain is on Khulnasoft via a Full or CNAME setup.
+To verify which setup your domain uses, open a terminal and execute the following command (replace _www.example.com_ with your Khulnasoft domain):

 `dig +short SOA` `_www.example.com_`